-An MBA and a master’s in accounting separately fulfill the educational requirements for the certified public accountant (CPA) exam.
+An MBA and a master's in accounting separately fulfill the educational requirements for the Certified Public Accountant (CPA) Exam.
 However, each program prepares graduates for unique professional opportunities.
 Students who earn an MBA often graduate with a breadth of knowledge applicable to broad business arenas such as operations, marketing, or management.
-Graduates with a master’s in accounting, on the other hand, develop in-depth knowledge of specific areas such as taxation, forensic accounting, and risk management.
+Graduates with an online master's degree in accounting develop in-depth knowledge of specific areas such as taxation, forensic accounting, and risk management.

 How Much Do Accounting Majors Make?